wulfebw/legacy.wulfebw.github.io/_posts/2018-02-03-robotics-intro.md

 ---
 layout: post
-title:  "Building a Robotic Arm and Learning to Control it with Reinforcement and Imitation Learning: Outline"
+title: "Controlling a robotic arm with reinforcement learning: outline"
 date:   2018-02-03
 categories: [rl,robotics]
+description: Project outline for building a robotic arm and controlling it with reinforcement learning
 ---

 ## Outline